 b.
 Proposed site plan that includes the exact location and extent of habitat conservation areas, their associated buffers and proposed alteration of habitat areas.
 The site plan shall be prepared in sufficient detail to enable assessment of potential adverse impacts;

 c.
-A detailed description of existing conditions on site and within 300 feet of the project area including topography, vegetation, all fish and wildlife habitat conservation areas, shoreline areas, floodplains, other critical areas, and related buffers;
+A detailed description of existing conditions on site and within 300 feet of the project area including topography, vegetation, all fish and wildlife habitat conservation areas, floodplains, other critical areas, and related buffers;

 d.
 Identification of any species of local importance, priority species, or endangered, threatened, sensitive, or candidate species that have a primary association with habitat on or adjacent to the project area, and assessment of potential project impacts to the use of the site by the species;